MyAnna Buring: Theatre

 In 2006, Buring played Olivia in a production of Shakespeare's Twelfth Night by Exeter's Northcott Theatre Company, and appeared in a new play, Seduced, at London's Finborough Theatre.
 For MahWaff Theatre Company, she starred in Guardians, Monologue for an Ensemble and An Inspector Calls.

 Buring played the lead as Vera in Mathilde Dratwa's Milk and Gall in South London's Theatre503.
 The show ran from 2 to 27 November 2021.

 Personal life

 In May 2017, Buring gave birth to a son.
-In 2022, she opened up about her experience with perinatal depression, but generally prefers to keep the details of her personal life private.
+In 2022, she opened up about her experience with antenatal depression, but generally prefers to keep the details of her personal life private.

 Activism

 A 2013 interview with The Herald noted Buring's knowledge of and "interest in the world around her".
 She is a Women for Women ambassador and became involved with SolarAid in 2014.
 She is vocal on a number of social issues, such as climate change and the rights of refugees.
 In light of the Gaza war, Buring was one of over two thousand to sign an Artists for Palestine letter calling for a ceasefire and accusing western governments of "not only tolerating war crimes but aiding and abetting them."